(Last updated on March 21st, 2022)

 Maya’s animation tools still take a few extra steps of getting used to when it comes to keying your model and can often get complicated in the timeline.
 This can be exceedingly monotonous if you have a character with an extensive amount of rigged handles.

 Of course, there are a host of plugins to help streamline the process.
 Most notable of these is MotionBuilder, a longstanding add-on program that has shown to better refine Maya-made animation.
+That being said, the reliance on plugins for this area led to a one-point reduction.

 Since its early days, Maya’s interface has always seemed a bit daunting.
 Compared to other programs, it’s a bit of a cluttered environment when trying to search around for just the right primitive or the proper shader.

 Thankfully, the interface has made a few improvements over the years but when it comes to making your work more detailed, the interface can become quite cluttered so easily with mounting windows.
+For appearing rather dense, a point and a half was taken off the score.

 Blender has been built to be far cleaner in its interface that has remained consistent across all platforms.
 What makes its interface less complicated is the simple breakdown of its three core areas of the Topbar at the top, the Areas in the middle, and the Status Bar on the bottom.